MultiQC/MultiQC/docs/markdown/ai/index.md

    ai_provider: "seqera" # 'seqera', 'openai' or 'anthropic'.
 Default: 'seqera'
    ```

-You will need to find and set your provider's API key in order to access its service
+You will need to set your provider's API key in an environment variable in order to access its service
 _(see [Choosing a provider](#choosing-a-provider) for how to get an API key)_.
 The API keys are supplied by setting the following environment variables: